JeroenKnoops/fsf2017/README.md

 ## Day Two:

-### ioT: An army of devices ready for DDoS
+### The internet of things: An army of devices ready for DDoS
 Rating: :star: :star: :star: :star:

 Good talk by John Graham-Cummin ([@jgrahamc](https://twitter.com/jgrahamc)) about how IoT device can be used to do a DDoS attack.
 About port 1900 showing all kinds of information which is sent to victims address.
 How to block DDoS attacks by putting the ip-address in a grid to search for patterns.
-Trump attacks and anonymous being stupid by setting the evil flag (We're anonymous).
+Talked about Trump attacks and anonymous being stupid by setting the evil flag (We're anonymous).

-### How to properly blame things for causing latency.
-Tracing Zipkin
+### How to properly blame things for causing latency: An introduction to distributed tracing and Zipkin
 Rating: :star: :star:

 Difference between logs, metric and trace.
 Good (known) story by Adrian Cole ([@adrianfcole](https://twitter.com/adrianfcole)).